EnricoMassone/minimalistic-react-template/README.md

-# minimalistic-react-template
+# Minimalistic ReactJS template
-Minimalistic template to create reactjs applications
+This is a template to build react applications.